 Employers need to ensure they have the appropriate policies and procedures in place to deal with age discrimination and should raise awareness of it so that acts of discrimination on the grounds of age can be prevented.
-If you are an employer or employee in the Berkshire area we, at WoodWhite Accountants Ltd, can provide you with assistance or any additional information required.
+If you are an employer or employee in the Reading area we, at WoodWhite Accountants Ltd, can provide you with assistance or any additional information required.

 The Equality Act 2010 replaces all previous equality legislation, including the Employment Equality (Age) Regulations 2006.
 The Equality Act covers age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
 These are now called ‘protected characteristics’.

 The Act protects people of any age, however, different treatment because of age is not unlawful if you can demonstrate that it is a proportionate means of meeting a legitimate aim.
 Age is the only protected characteristic that allows employers to justify direct discrimination.